eric-neal/CS4300-AI/README.md

-# CS4300 - Predicting Win/Loss Likelihood of Home MLB Teams
+# CS4300 - Game Features and Home MLB Teams Wins
 Introduction to Artificial Intelligence - University of Missouri St. Louis - Fall 2021

 This is a revamp of my project for the fall semester.